All Episodes

 Timmy, I got to take a break here, but hang on.

-We're just gonna be about uh a few short minutes and then we'll be back, and we'll complete Timmy's call when we get back.
+We're just going to be about a few short minutes, and then we'll be back.

-Okay, Timmy, welcome back, Timmy, Columbus, Ohio.
+Timmy, Columbus, Ohio.

 Yes, sir.

-A clip from a recent Romney Ryan rally has recently been played over and over at MSNBC, highlighting what appears to be an embarrassing moment on the campaign trail for Romney.
+A clip from a recent Romney-Ryan rally has recently been played over and over at MSNBC, highlighting what appears to be an embarrassing moment on the campaign trail for Romney.

-The clip shows Paul Ryan introducing Romney as the MSNBC added text.
+Originally aired on Wednesday's Morning Joe, the clip shows Paul Ryan introducing Romney as the MSNBC added text.

 Romney gets to the mic and asks the crowd to say Romney, Ryan.

-Scarborough covers his face and says, Sweet Jesus.
+Scarborough covers his face and says, sweet Jesus.

-According to people at the event, and you say you were there.
+According to people at the event, and you say you were there?

 Yes, I was.

-And you say that you were there, that's what really happened.
+And you say that you were there.

 Exactly.

-And to me, what they were trying to do is make uh Romney seem like he was, you know, uh embarrassed and you know, wanting to, you know, they're making him trying to look insignificant and an ego freak at the same time, insecure, insecure, and an ego freak.
+And to me, what they were trying to do is make Romney seem like he was, you know, embarrassed and, you know, wanting to, you know.

 Exactly.